fleschutz/PowerShell/Docs/VoiceControl.md

 --------------
 1. Download and install *Serenade* from https://serenade.ai/ (Serenade is freely available for Linux, MacOS, and Windows).
 2. Download and install the *PowerShell Scripts*, then set the search path to it.
 3. Execute: `./export-to-serenade.ps1 Computer` in the *PowerShell Scripts*, this creates a custom JavaScript file at `$HOME/.serenade/scripts/PowerShell.js` using the wake word 'Computer'.
-Recommended wake words with a high recognition rate are: "Alexa", "Computer", "Jarvis", "KITT", or "Windows".
+Recommended wake words with a high recognition rate are: "Alexa", "Bixby", "Computer", "Jarvis", "KITT", or "Windows".
 In the following the wake word "Computer" is used.

 🗣 Usage